From Lines to Figures: The Drawings of Colette Richarme (1904–1991) at the Atger Museum

 Catalog

-Richarme Paintings
+Richarme Paints

-These drawings have been catalogued, stamped, packaged, and digitized by the BIU's Written and Graphic Heritage Department.
+These drawings have been cataloged, stamped, packaged, and digitized by the BIU’s Written and Graphic Heritage Department.
 The exhibition marks the culmination of this donation and is organized by the Written and Graphic Heritage Department and the University of Montpellier.

 Images from the Colette Richarme exhibition

-Photo credits: University of Montpellier / SCDI Montpellier – photography department
+Photo credits: University of Montpellier / SCDI Montpellier – Photography Department